UniCourt/Search-Workshop1/docs/git/git.md

 ## Commit the staged files:
 The git commit command creates a snapshot of all the staged changes in the project history.
-Now to commit all the changed that are made run the following command:
+Now to commit all the changes that are made run the following command:

     git commit -m "message"
 The message in the commit command must describe the intention of your commit.